ofelman/HPIA-Repository-Downloader/README.md

         adds ability to include AddOns softpaqs (typically category Software) that the script will maintain outside of CMSL for HPIA use few fixes

+    Version 1.87
+        added enhanced reporting of what softpaq names get added when selecting 'New Model' AddOns platform flag file (named after platfor ID) shows full softpaq names obtained from actual softpaq list Note, if adding to existing repository, it is useful to set the 'Keep prev OS Filters' enabled to maintain other models in list